Another post for this superhero-crazed world. It’s a look at another forgotten pantheon of heroes.

-Proving that you can never tell what heroes will last, ZX-5 was Fiction House’s most long-lived character.
+Proving that you can never tell what heroes will last, ZX-5 was one of Fiction House’s most long-lived characters.
 He appeared in well over 130 stories starting in 1938 and lasting all the way until 1950.

 FOR THE HARVEY COMICS SUPERHERO PANTHEON CLICK HERE